Diabetes in dogs

 • Constant lethargy

 • Ketoacidosis, a potentially life-threatening acute condition that can be accompanied by rapid breathing, dehydration, lethargy, vomiting, or sweet-smelling breath.
 It can be triggered by factors such as stress, post-surgery, long periods of fasting, infection in the body or an underlying, untreated health condition combined with low insulin levels.
-If you are the owner of a diabetic dog you should always have a ketone testing stick with you so that you can test your dog’s urine, if your dog shows any of the above signs.
-If this test is positive, please visit your vet immediately.
+If you are the owner of a diabetic dog, it is helpful to have urine dipsticks so you can test your dog’s urine for ketones.
+If your dog shows any signs of being unwell and the ketone test is positive, visit your vet immediately.

 Management and monitoring of diabetes in dogs